vitorwlima/b3-scraper/README.md

-# status-invest-api
+# b3-scraper

-Web scraper package to gather info from Status Invest.
+Web scraper package to gather info about B3.